-In accordance with Government Auditing Standards, we have also issued our report dated November 11, 2021 on our consideration of Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 08, 2022 on our consideration of Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting or on compliance for the scope of court Appointed Special Advocates Program, Inc.'s internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting or on compliance and the report of an audit performed in accordance with Government Auditing Standards in considering Court Appointed Special Advocates Program, Inc.'s internal control over financial reporting and compliance.